 Posted on

 Everything you need to know about WooCommerce reporting.
-Explore the core WooCommerce reports, WooCommerce reporting tools that provide advanced reports.
+Explore the core of WooCommerce reports along with advanced WooCommerce reporting tools that provide reports that matter.

 woocommerce-reports

-E-commerce business is a complex conundrum of tons of data, analytics, and accounting.
-An operation heavy business like this requires simple plugins that can assist it in day-to-day management.
+eCommerce business is a puzzle full of tons of data, analytics, and accounting.
+An operation-heavy business like this requires simple plugins that can assist business owners in day-to-day management.

-For an online business, the data is everything so it becomes extremely necessary to monitor and analyze it from time to time.
-So platforms like WooCommerce, Shopify provide some form of basic reporting.
+Your online business thrives on data, so it becomes extremely necessary to monitor and analyze it from time to time.
+This is why platforms like WooCommerce and Shopify provide some form of basic reporting.

 What is WooCommerce reporting?

 WooCommerce is an amazing platform.
-It provides its users with some basic reports to see their store’s performance from month to month using graphs and stats.
+It provides its users with some basic reports consisting of charts, graphs, and stats to see their store’s month-on-month performance.

-It has four sections: Orders, Customers, Stock, and Taxes.
+There are four types of reports directly available in WooCommerce: Orders, Customers, Stock, and Taxes.

-Orders section lets you view net and gross sales volumes along with totals, top freebies, top earners, product downloads etc. Some sub section under Orders include:
+The ‘Orders’ section lets you view your net and gross sales volumes along with totals, top freebies, top earners, product downloads, etc. Some sub-sections under Orders include:

 • Sales by category- Sales numbers can be viewed by categories